-Lung cancer is one of the most common and serious types of cancer – sadly, it is often incurable.
+Lung cancer is one of the most common and serious cancers – sadly, it is often incurable.
 In common with other cancers, however, prompt diagnosis and early treatment of lung cancer will directly affect survival rates.
-I recall my first lung cancer misdiagnosis case in which my client’s first question was to ask why was he not offered more sophisticated investigations, over and above an x-ray, which would have achieved an earlier diagnosis which may have saved his life.
+I recall my first lung cancer misdiagnosis case in which my client’s first question was why he was not offered more sophisticated investigations, over and above an x-ray, which would have achieved an earlier diagnosis which may have saved his life.

-On 14 October 2021, healthcare safety organisation, Healthcare Safety Investigation Branch (“HSIB”) published its report detailing its investigations into factors which are contributing to high rates of misdiagnosis for lung cancer in England.
-HSIB research found that 5 year survival rates for lung cancer in the UK are one of the worst in Europe with two-thirds of patients diagnosed at an advanced stage.
-Errors and discrepancies in radiology practice for diagnosing lung cancer have been recognised by HSIB as contributing to the poor survival rates.
+On 14 October 2021, the healthcare safety organisation Healthcare Safety Investigation Branch (“HSIB”) published its report detailing its investigations into factors contributing to high rates of misdiagnosis for lung cancer in England.
+HSIB research found that 5-year survival rates for lung cancer in the UK are among the worst in Europe, with two-thirds of patients diagnosed at an advanced stage.
+HSIB has recognised errors and discrepancies in radiology practice for diagnosing lung cancer as contributing to poor survival rates.

-Following the case of a patient who was a non-smoker and whose diagnosis was delayed as a consequence of a failure to identify lung cancer despite three chest x-rays, HSIB opened an investigation.
-In what they describe as the “reference event”, following the chest x-rays taken over a period of approximately 9 months, the patient was referred for a CT scan which identified lung cancer which appeared to have spread throughout her lungs.
-The hospital accepted that the findings on the previous x-rays suggested cancer was present but, sadly, this was not identified by the radiologist.
-The consultant referred the matter as a patient safety investigation and following an initial fact gathering exercise, HSIB authorised a national safety investigation.
+Following the case of a non-smoker patient whose diagnosis was delayed due to a failure to identify lung cancer despite three chest X-rays, HSIB opened an investigation.
+In what they describe as the “reference event”, following the chest X-rays taken over a period of approximately 9 months, the patient was referred for a CT scan, which identified lung cancer, which appeared to have spread throughout her lungs.
+The hospital accepted that the findings on the previous x-rays suggested cancer was present, but sadly, the radiologist did not identify this.
+The consultant referred to the matter as a patient safety investigation, and following an initial fact-gathering exercise, HSIB authorised a national safety investigation.

 The investigation found that: